Paraiba Tourmaline Gemstones

 It is a rare event when a new gem variety causes tremendous excitement in the gemstone world.
-It happened with tanzanite in the 1960's, but only with the marketing muscle of Tiffany & Co. behind it.
-The case of paraiba tourmaline in the 1990's was a different story.
+It happened with tanzanite in the 1960s, but only with the marketing muscle of Tiffany & Co. behind it.
+The case of Paraiba tourmaline in the 1990s was a different story.

-The unusual blue-green paraiba tourmaline was first discovered in the Brazililan state of Paraiba in 1989 by a dedicated miner named Heitor Barbosa.
+The unusual blue-green Paraiba tourmaline was first discovered in the Brazilian state of Paraiba in 1989 by a dedicated miner named Heitor Barbosa.
 Barbosa worked the Mina da Bathalha for over 5 years before he found the first samples of this extremely rare tourmaline.
 These gems had an unusual vivid blue-green that had never been seen before in any gemstone.
 They appeared to glow with a neon or electric-like quality, even in the rough stone.
 Analysis showed that this unique effect was due to the presence of copper and manganese.

 The Paraiba tourmaline was first introduced to the gemstone world at the annual Tucson gem show in early 1990.
 It caused an immediate sensation.
 Top specimens sold for as much as $3,000 per carat.
 At the time this price seemed ridiculously high for a tourmaline; today, ironically, it seems astonishingly low.